 Here’s what we’re doing about it

-Homeward Bound brings together an incredible diversity of women from around the globe, varying from the most senior (deans, professors, heads of science organisations) to women who have just received their PhD, to women working in a range of industries (engineering, mining, teaching), who would never have had the opportunity to connect.
+Homeward Bound provides a platform to bring together an incredible diversity of women from around the globe, who may have never have had the opportunity to connect.

-Over the next 12 months, the 2019 cohort will each receive coaching and training through programs centered around leadership development, strategic capability, personal visibility, science communication and collaboration.
-And over 10 years we will gather a global network of 1000 women who are uniting to change gender equality issues while working towards a sustainable future.
+Over the next 12 months, the HB3 cohort will each receive coaching and training through programs centered around leadership development, strategic capability, personal visibility, science communication and collaboration.
+And over 10 years we will gather a global network of 1000 women who are uniting to change gender equality issues as we move towards a sustainable future.

 By building a critical mass of women in science, we can help ensure economies and societies are adaptable and resilient in the face of climate change and other challenges.

-Most participants have full/partial financial support from their employers - I am entirely self-funded and am kindly asking for support to fund my participation!
+Many participants have full/partial financial support from their employers/workplace - I am entirely self-funded and am kindly asking for support to fund my participation!

 But more importantly, your donation will directly contribute to a global collective movement, changing the way we care for our planet.

 I recieved generous donations from companies that share our vision of creating a sustainable future - check them out!
 The raffle was drawn 13.11.2018 and you can read my blog post about it here.

 - Ethique - solid beauty bars - ethiquebeauty.com